Hickey7737/Copilot-for-M365-Custom-Dashboard-Samples/README.md

 7. If prompted for Authentication on the Access Web content screen | Choose Organizational Account | Sign in | Choose Connect
 8. Choose Close and Apply

+At this point you should have the Sample Dashboard deployed with your Copilot for M365 usage data.
+Please customize, fork and share your own examples in the comments.

+The Sample dashboard have two tabs:

+One focused on Adoption

+One focused on impact